 - What you need to do to get started

 The consultation will also determine if you and your lawyer are a good fit.
-It’s essential to work with someone you can be open with and feel comfortable contacting.
+Again, it’s essential to work with someone you can be open with and feel comfortable contacting.

 Investigate Your Case Details

 It’s hard to think straight after a traumatic dog bite.
-Thankfully, you don’t have to do it alone.
+But, thankfully, you don’t have to do it alone.

 An experienced dog bite lawyer will investigate the details of your attack.
 They’ll collect evidence from the scene and help find the owner.
 Your lawyer will also document and calculate your damages.
 The goal is the fullest compensation possible.